Surrey Chapel, Southwark

-The Surrey Chapel (1783–1881) was an independent Methodist and Congregational church established in Blackfriars Road, Southwark, London on 8 June 1783 by the Rev. Rowland Hill.
+The Surrey Chapel was an independent Methodist and Congregational church established in Blackfriars Road, Southwark, London on 8 June 1783 by the Rev. Rowland Hill.
 His work was continued in 1833 by the Congregational pastor Rev. James Sherman, and in 1854 by Rev. Newman Hall.
 The chapel's design attracted great interest, being circular in plan with a domed roof.
 When built it was set in open fields, but within a few years it became a new industrial area with a vast population characterised by great poverty amidst pockets of wealth.
-Recently the site itself has been redeveloped as an office block (currently occupied by the London Development Agency), and Southwark Underground Station has been built opposite.
+Recently the site itself has been redeveloped as an office block (currently occupied by Transport for London), and Southwark Underground Station has been built opposite.

 History

+The chapel was designed by the obscure Welsh architect William Thomas (d.
+1800).
+The building was hexadecagonal, a variation of the octagonal form preferred by Methodism's founder, John Wesley.
 The first stone of the chapel was laid in 1782, and the building opened in June 1783.
 Sponsorship was raised from Dissenting philanthropists such as the Methodist, Selina, Countess of Huntingdon.
-A round building, Rowland Hill is said to have remarked, prevented the Devil from hiding in any corners.
-Its founding pastor, Rowland Hill, having a strong interest in inoculation, established one of the most effective vaccination boards in London at Surrey Chapel.
+Regarding the form, its founding pastor Rowland Hill is said to have remarked, prevented the Devil from hiding in any corners.
+Rowland Hill, having a strong interest in inoculation, established one of the most effective vaccination boards in London at Surrey Chapel.
 He was buried, at his own request below the pulpit, but was later re-buried below the Lincoln Memorial Tower of the successor chapel, Christ Church, Kennington Road.